bdeckard92/dupUT/02-Lesson-Plans/README.md

 - Provide extra context in the learning journey around career preparation and workforce readiness

+@TODO
-Flex sessions begin with an activity to get the pulse of the class.
-The lesson plans use "Fist-to-Five", in which students hold up a hand indiciating their comfort level with the material, a fist (0) indicates lack of confidence and an open hand (5), confidence.
+✊ Flex sessions begin with an activity to get the pulse of the class.
+The lesson plans use "Fist-to-Five", in which students hold up a hand indiciating their comfort level with the material, where a fist indicates lack of confidence (0) and an open hand indicates full confidence (5).
 Feel free to use other means to gauge overall comprehension of the material such as { ... }.

 | Start  | #   | Activity Name                  | Duration |
 | ------ | --- | ------------------------------ | -------- |